tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Configuration

 For SqlStudio to work, you will have to call the `.AddSqlStudio()` extension method in the Startup.ConfigureServices method.
 This method provides a configuration with default values.
-In order for the SqlStudio menu item to show up, you have two options:
+In order for the SqlStudio menu item to show up, you have three options:

 -   Add your user to the group `SqlAdmin`
+-   Add your user to the `Users` configuration setting
--   Add your user to the `User` configuration setting
+-   Add a group that your user belongs to, to the `GroupNames` configuration setting

 Below is a code snippet with all possible configuration options: